ravirun/misfit-ravi/README.md

 ---

 *Building something timeless, one video at a time.*
-*Wednesday, Week 1, December 2027 - Micro Creator Phase*
+*Thursday, Week 1, December 2027 - Micro Creator Phase*